 Social media platforms offer advertisers a wealth of user data, enabling ultra-precise targeting.
-From the consumer’s perspective, downloading an app on a mobile device is effortless, and there’s little downside when an uninstall can happen just as easily.
+From the consumer’s perspective, downloading an app on a mobile device is effortless.
+Also, there is almost no downside when an uninstall can happen just as easily.
 Mobile user acquisition campaigns not only have a lower threshold to meet, but also deliver an immediate payoff.

 Cost per install (CPI), the most basic customer acquisition cost (CAC) for a mobile user acquisition campaign, is significantly lower than the cost of acquiring new customers through other advertising channels.
 Recent industry changes have driven mobile advertisers’ costs even lower.

 In 2018, Facebook and Google App Campaigns introduced machine-learning algorithms that can take over basic user acquisition campaign functions and automate workflows.
 This was a big plus for user acquisition managers.
 Not only do small, medium, and large advertisers have more time to devote to creative development and testing, but they can also drive up app installs and profits with reduced advertising spend.

 Mobile user acquisition offers another big advantage: deep, detailed visibility into users’ in-app activity.
 Advertisers can go beyond user volume to gauge user quality and value.
 This also allows them to adjust campaigns and shift advertising spend on social media platforms that deliver more active, higher-purchasing users.